ppy/osu-wiki/wiki/osu!stream/en.md

 ## Adding Beatmaps

-*Note: Make sure the device can connect to the Internet (either by Wi-Fi or 3G/4G).*
+*Note: Make sure the device can connect to the Internet (either by Wi-Fi or mobile data).*

 - Open osu!stream.
 - Press the osu! symbol to go to the main menu (or tutorial if playing for the first time)